-David John Lang is an Australian composer who lives in Adelaide.
-He writes music for orchestras, choirs, singers and instrumentalists; for concerts, recordings, theatre and film; for musicians, the world, God and the sheer joy of it.
-David loves creating art that is inventive, thoughtful and heartfelt.
-His music often reflects his love of storytelling, whimsical sense of humour and instinct for drama.
+David John Lang is an Australian composer living in Adelaide.
+He writes music for orchestras, choirs, singers and instrumentalists, always seeking to create art that is inventive, thoughtful and heartfelt.
+His music often reflects his love of storytelling, his Christian faith, a whimsical sense of humour and an instinct for drama.

-As a composer, David often looks to others to bring his music to life.
+David is very thankful to the many different artists and ensembles who have brought his music life.
 Musicians who have taken up this task include the Australian String Quartet and the Adelaide Wind Orchestra.
 Many groups and individuals have also commissioned works from David, including Adelaide Youth Orchestras Inc., Adelaide Chamber Singers and Eclectica Trio.

-David attended Composing in the Wilderness in July 2016, a two-week adventure in back-country Alaska with nine other composers, led by Stephen Lias.
+In July 2016, David attended Composing in the Wilderness, a two-week adventure in back-country Alaska with nine other composers, led by Stephen Lias.
 In 2012 he was a composer at the four-week Atlantic Music Festival in Maine, USA.
 He has also attended three of the Australian Youth Orchestra’s National Music Camps, twice as a composer and once as a writer.
 David won the International Composition Prize of the Reveille Trumpet Collective in 2011, and has won numerous South Australian Young Composers Awards.

 David studied composition at the Elder Conservatorium of Music with Graeme Koehne, David Harris, John Polglase and Charles Bodman Rae.
 He has also had occasional (but significant) lessons with Robert Paterson, Andrew Thomas, Iain Grandage, James Ledger and Andrew Schultz.